Bitcoin Art: 14 Artists & Collections You Should Know

 How do I sell my art for Bitcoin?

 You can sell art for Bitcoin on NFT marketplaces that support Ordinal inscriptions and Stacks NFTs.
 Go to Gamma, Magic Eden, Unisat, Ordinals Market, Generative, or Ordswap to list and sell Ordinals NFTs by connecting your Ordinals wallet.
-Moreover, you can list and sell Stacks NFTs on Tradeport, Stacks Art, Gamma, and SuperFandom by connecting your Stacks wallet.
+Moreover, you can list and sell Stacks NFTs on Tradeport, Gamma, and SuperFandom by connecting your Stacks wallet.

 You should provide all the details when listing an NFT on any marketplace for sale to potentially increase the chances of it selling.